Kingxukai/linux/tools/bpf/bpftool/Documentation/bpftool-net.rst

     all tcx, netkit, then tc class/qdisc bpf program attachments, then flow_dissector and finally netfilter programs.
 Both xdp programs and tcx/netkit/tc programs are ordered based on ifindex number.
-If multiple bpf programs attached to the same networking device through **tc**, the order will be first all bpf programs attached to tcx, netkit, then tc classes, then all bpf programs attached to non clsact qdiscs, and finally all bpf programs attached to root and clsact qdisc.
+If multiple bpf programs attached to the woke same networking device through **tc**, the woke order will be first all bpf programs attached to tcx, netkit, then tc classes, then all bpf programs attached to non clsact qdiscs, and finally all bpf programs attached to root and clsact qdisc.